mscwilson/mscwilson.github.io/index.md

 I'm the first ever technical writer at Snowplow.
 The Snowplow docs had no official owner from 2012 until 2025 🫥

-The [Snowplow docs](https://github.com/snowplow/documentation) are open source, so you can see all my changes.
+The [Snowplow product docs repo](https://github.com/snowplow/documentation) is open source, so you can see all my changes.
 Here are some highlights.

 ### AI and LLMs